 This is an XLR dynamic microphone, and it’s a bit pricier than an entry-level microphone, but it’s worth it.
 It won’t pick up much background noise, giving you a smooth recording.
-It has an internal shock mounting of capsule for low handling noise, and does a great job increasing clarity of sound.
+It has an internal shock mounting capsule for low handling noise, and does a great job increasing clarity of sound.

 HEiL sound PR-40 Dynamic Studio Microphone

 A dynamic mic, this is a good choice for podcasters who don’t work in professional environments.
 It includes an internal breath blaster so that the vocal range doesn’t have any pops or hisses.
 It’s more expensive than the Rode, but gives similar results.
 However, it’s very popular among podcasters because the sound it produces is excellent.
 It’s worth trying out and comparing.

 Shure SM7B Cardioid Dynamic Microphone

 This XLR microphone includes state-of-the-art electromagnetic hum reduction so your computer monitor’s sound won’t be distracting.
 It comes with a captive stand and detachable windscreen.
 It works well in both professional broadcasting and podcasting.

 It does pick up background noise, so this mic is best for a professional recording studio.

 This is a pricey microphone, but among the upper-tier choices, it’s one of the best.
 It’s not a necessary investment for a beginner, but veteran podcasters may want to make the switch.
 Check it out on Amazon here.